OxfordRSE/website/content/page/jobs.md

-development within a research environment (a doctoral degree is preferred, but equivalent experience will also be considered) and who have have a demonstrated ability to design, implement and deploy a complex software engineering project, individually or as part of a team.
+development within a research environment (a doctoral degree is preferred, but equivalent experience will also be considered) and who have have a demonstrated ability to design, implement and deploy a complex software engineering project, both individually and as part of a team.
 You must be able to collaborate effectively with other researchers and have a deep understanding of software engineering best practices (design, testing, documentation, reproducibility etc.) and how to apply these effectively and to champion their use within a research environment.